gruns/blagoblag/content/drafts/untitled.rst

 could come up with not to was, "it seems really hard", and `that wasn't going to fly`_.

+The Federal Government has had many challenges leveraging technology, none higher profile than `healthcare.gov`_.
+However, from that project's failures and `subsequent rebirth`_ came an increased awareness of the ability of technologists with expertise to make a big difference.
+The VA, and the Federal Government in general, needs developers with expertise in operating production systems, we need designers with expertise in designing for the customers needs above all else, we need project managers with expertise in prioritizing conceptual integrity above checkboxes.

 The work *will* be hard, the challenges great, and the obstacles many.
 But that is nothing more than evidence that we need to start immediately; without immediate attention these problems will only grow larger.